fanyicharllson/food-order-website/README.md

 # NB
-Do Not enter any sensitive information(card information or password) as this project was build for pratice purposes.
+Do Not enter any sensitive information(card information or passwords) as this project was build for pratice purposes.

 # Food Order Website